ComputationalThermodynamics/MAGEMin/README.md

 - NLopt (https://nlopt.readthedocs.io/)
 - uthash (https://troydhanson.github.io/uthash/)
 - ketopt (https://github.com/attractivechaos/klib/blob/master/ketopt.h)

+## Documentation

+- Full support to install and use MAGEMin is available here: https://computationalthermodynamics.github.io/MAGEMin/index.html

 ## Contributing
 You are very welcome to request new features and point out bugs by opening an issue.
 You can also help by adding features and creating a pull request.